mcreduardo/No_Show/README.md

 * Loss:

    Cross entropy
    Weighted cross entropy: the data set used is binary with a 80/20 ratio
+* Early stoppage based on validation set implemented to avoid overfitting.